ElectronicBabylonianLiterature/ebl-api/README.md

 but if the sign list is updated the fragments are not automatically updated.
 The `ebl.fragmentarium.update_signs` module contains functionality to update the signs in all the fragments.
 The module can be run from the command line:
 ```
-python -m ebl.fragmentarium.update_signs
+pipenv run python -m ebl.fragmentarium.update_signs
 ```

-## Validating fragments in the database
+## Updating transliterations in fragments

-Improving the parser can lead to existing transliterations becoming invalid, if syntax quirks have been abused.
+Improving the parser can lead to existing transliterations to have obsolete tokens or becoming invalid.
-The `ebl.fragmentarium.validate_fragments` module can be used to print out a list of invalid fragments based on the current parser implementation.
+The `ebl.fragmentarium.update_fragments` module can be used to reparse all fragments.
+A list of invalid fragments is saved to `invalid_fragments.tsv`.

 ```
-python -m ebl.fragmentarium.validate_fragments
+pipenv run  python -m ebl.fragmentarium.update_fragments
 ```

 ## Type hints